IMF boss cited in World Bank data irregularities

-(The Southern African Times) – The World Bank has discontinued the publication of the annual ‘Doing Business’ reports that ranked countries according to the favourability of their business and investment climates after a review of data irregularities in 2018 and 2020.
+(The Southern African Times) – The World Bank has discontinued the publication of the annual ‘Doing Business’ reports.
+They ranked countries according to the favorability of their business.
+As well as investment climates after a review of data irregularities in 2018 and 2020.

-“World Bank Group research informs the actions of policymakers, helps countries make better-informed decisions, and allows stakeholders to measure economic and social improvements more accurately,” the bank said.
+“World Bank Group research informs the actions of policymakers.
+Helps countries make better-informed decisions.
+Allows stakeholders to measure economic and social improvements more accurately,” the bank said.

-Ms Georgieva served as World Bank CEO between January 2017 and September 2019 before moving to the IMF.
+Ms. Georgieva served as World Bank CEO between January 2017.
+Also in September 2019 before moving to the IMF.

-In a review released by World Bank last December, China’s ranking in the 2018 report should have been seven places lower at position 78 instead of 85.
-The 2018 Doing Business report was released in October 2017.
+In a review released by World Bank last December.
+China’s ranking in the 2018 report should have been seven places lower at position 78 instead of 85.

 The IMF boss has disagreed with the findings of the probe.

 “I disagree fundamentally with the findings and interpretations of the Investigation of Data Irregularities as it relates to my role in the World Bank’s Doing Business report of 2018,”